-sampleID (unique ID given to the individual water sample) → stationID (ID of the sampling location) → siteID (ID of NEON site) → domainID (ID of a NEON domain).
+sampleID (unique ID given to the individual water sample) \rightarrow stationID (ID of the sampling location) \rightarrow siteID (ID of NEON site) \rightarrow domainID (ID of a NEON domain).

-StationID in wadeable and non-wadeable (i.e. rivers) streams is indicated as 'ss', and stationIDs for lakes are designated as 'c0', and 'c1','c2', and 'c3', as needed (if center is stratified), with 'c1' being the top layer.
+StationID in wadeable and non-wadeable (i.e. rivers) streams is indicated as 'ss', and stationIDs for lakes are designated as 'c0', and 'c1', 'c2', and 'c3', as needed (if center is stratified), with 'c1' being the top layer.
+As of July 2019, Toolik Lake (TOOK), also collects surface water samples at the inflow and outflow, where 'in' and 'ot' designations are used to indicate inflow and outflow sampling locations.